hootnot/postcode-api-wrapper/README.md

 About
 ==========

 This module is handy to be used in web applications to autocomplete address information.
+There is also an endpoint for information validation, enrichment and fraud risk check.
+See the docs for details.

 As it comes, it is specific for the Netherlands.
 So in Dutch: